 In 2006, art historian Leah Ollman wrote: “In Mudge’s work, small, particular gestures of tying, coiling, twisting, knotting and wrapping are everything.
 Repeated and varied, they give rise to a new, total form.
 The small gestures are not opposed to the large, nor are they separate.
 They simply occupy different positions on the same continuum.
 Nothing stands apart.”

 In Matterings, Mudge borrowed and slightly altered the title of Diane Gage’s poem because it speaks to the actions that knit skin to bone or dust mite to cosmos.
 As Gage says, “the word itself – mattering – hangs in the space where a noun becomes a verb, as well as evoking simultaneous ideas about both substance and significance.”
 In addition to the sculptures on view, Mudge will exhibit documentation of her process.
 Beginning with a drawing, the work takes shape as it grows from the original idea, Mudge photographs the work at different steps in her process.
 The works are also informed by nature walks, which Mudge documents through photographs.
 In keeping with the “project” format at Quint Projects, Mudge will set up a satellite studio and work on a new piece during the course of the exhibition.
 The progression will be on view to the public.
-There will be a closing reception on Saturday, March 24th from 10am-1pm.
+There will be a closing reception on Saturday, March 31st from 11am-1pm.

 Anne Mudge has been awarded numerous public art commissions including San Diego County’s Planning and Permit Center and the Arroyo Vista Recreation Center in Moorpark, CA. Mudge lives and works in Fallbrook, CA.